JoaoMiguelNC/JoaoMiguelNC.github.io/_posts/2023-05-25-quantum-mentorship.md

 ## Variational Quantum Eigensolver

-In [1] they compute the gradient for the cost function
+In [1] the authors compute the gradient for the cost function of the variational quantum eigensolver:

 $${\cal L}(U) = \mathrm{tr}(HU\rho_oU^\dagger)$$